open/close all folders

 One can nearly say the same about Return of the Jedi, where the writers decided to end the trilogy by having the Rebels blow up a second Death Star instead of coming up with a new action sequence — not to mention that the first act had the heroes returning to Tatooine for a rescue mission that easily could have taken place on a new planet.
 The Call Backs there worked with the mythical Hero's Journey concept (where a return to home is a classic theme), and the actual story (Luke attempting to redeem his father) was entirely new, and the Death Star climax was rehashed precisely so that it didn't overshadow the super-dramatic confrontation in the throne room, which would have been harder to cross-cut with an action set-up that wasn't instantly familiar.
 People were less patient when The Force Awakens seemed to follow the Original Trilogy beat-for-beat, particularly since the writers had nearly thirty years to think of something different, didn't have the production hassles that Lucas had to deal with when he decided to condense everything for the finale of Return of the Jedi, and enforced a rather extreme Happy Ending Override that many felt basically undermined the struggles and Character Development of the Original Trilogy's heroes (let alone those of the Prequel Trilogy) to be All for Nothing, just for the sake of going through the same motions.
 (Though this last sentiment gained more traction after The Last Jedi continued the trend, as many other fans adopted a wait-and-see attitude at the time.)

-- Captain Phasma was popular in The Force Awakens and The Last Jedi, and so many fans were angered by her possible anticlimactic death during the climax of The Last Jedi.
+- Captain Phasma was popular in The Force Awakens and The Last Jedi, and thus many fans were angered by her possible anticlimactic death during the climax of The Last Jedi.
 In this, she's merely following in the footsteps of Boba Fett, a hugely popular character who likewise appeared in two films only to be anticlimatically knocked into a sarlacc's maw by a blind man with a stick.
-But it was a bit more understandable with Boba Fett, since he was ultimately not that important to the overarching conflict, being just one of the many bounty hunters whom Darth Vader hired to apprehend our heroes, and just so happening to be the one who actually got them.
+But it was a bit more understandable with Boba Fett, since ultimately he wasn't that important to the overarching conflict, being just one of the many bounty hunters whom Darth Vader hired to apprehend our heroes, and just so happening to be the one who actually succeeded in capturing them.
 Phasma, on the other hand, was a hugely important part of The Force Awakens, being Finn's commanding officer in the First Order before his defection.
-It doesn't exactly help that Fett was played by mostly obscure British character actor Jeremy Bulloch, for whom Boba Fett was his best-known role, not to mention his lines were dubbed over and he got the part because he was the half-brother of producer Robert Watts and was cast because they needed someone to fit the suit.
+It doesn't exactly help that Fett was played by the mostly obscure British character actor Jeremy Bulloch, for whom Boba Fett was his best-known role, not to mention his lines were dubbed over and he got the part because he was the half-brother of producer Robert Watts and was cast because they needed someone to fit the suit.
 By contrast, Phasma was played by Gwendoline Christie, who already had a huge fan following in 2015 thanks to her role as Brienne of Tarth on Game of Thrones; with such a popular actor playing her, it was natural to expect Phasma to have a bigger role.
 Also, while it could easily be dismissed as naivete in a pre-Internet era that Lucas simply didn't realize Boba had a growing cult fanbase, it's a lot harder to justify in 2017, when a single Google search could unveil hundreds of people and articles grumbling about Phasma getting punked out.

-Many of the complaints about Solo could be traced back to the first anthology film Rogue One.
+Many of the complaints about Solo could be traced back to the first anthology film, Rogue One.

 - You could also credit Rogue One with the start of giving backstories to self-explanatory things like giving origins to the Death Star's weak point or the Rogue Squadron callsign (and even a bit of Techno Babble to explain the superlaser).
 Audiences had accepted for decades that the Death Star was just a really big gun whose design flaw was easy to shrug off as the product of the same Awesome, but Impractical style that the Empire favors, and the Rogue Squadron callsign sounding cool was all the explanation it needed.
 That said, the origins of a vast superweapon or the Rebel Alliance's elite squadron had some meat on their bones; these things were major in-universe, after all, and therefore developed into story beats naturally enough.
-Solo, however, decided to focus more on giving origins to trivial background items like Han Solo's blaster, Chewbacca's bandoleer, Han's last name, and the little notch on the nose of the Millennium Falcon, none of which has any bearing on plot, themes, or character arcs.
-The backstory of these minor objects, if anything, turned out to be a rich well of Narm, because there really couldn't be, nor was there, a story to, say, Chewbacca's bandoleer besides "he put it on" - not only is it silly to draw attention to it, but if anything, it raises questions as to why Chewie apparently wore the same bandoleer for over 40 years.
+Solo, however, decided to focus more on giving origins to trivial background items like Han Solo's blaster, Chewbacca's bandoleer, Han's last name, and the little notch on the nose of the Millennium Falcon, none of which have any bearing on larger plot developments, themes, or characters.
+The backstory of these minor objects, if anything, turned out to be a rich well of Narm, because there really couldn't be, nor was there, a story to, say, Chewbacca's bandoleer besides "he put it on" not only is it silly to draw attention to it, but if anything, it raises questions as to why Chewie apparently wore the same bandoleer for over 40 years.